199305a/apps/README.md

 ```

 Tada!
 This is now automatic and you may forget it.
+tada 然后

-If you are curious and want to know how many people seed the UI on IPFS, here is the magic command (it may take a while to return the answer as ipfs will search for about 1 minute):
+If you are curious and want to know how many people seed the UI on IPFS, here is the magic command (it may take a while to return the answer as ipfs will search
+curious 好奇的
+for about 1 minute):
 ```
 ipfs dht findprovs QmTejwB7mJPBHBoqubjzHSgSxfLMcjnZA3LFefqoQc87VJ | wc -l
 ```

 If you are current about the content of what you just pinned, you may use the following command:
+current 现在的
 ```
 $ ipfs ls QmTejwB7mJPBHBoqubjzHSgSxfLMcjnZA3LFefqoQc87VJ
 QmPJGyqVCcXm238noz7TZDByyGa35qqc8g6sfyXF3KDXZ3 38078   favicon.ico